sunsvet/trs-biome/README.md

 * trs_biome_metagenomics_analysis_osca_prep.Rmd - extracting data for OSCA analyses
 * trs_biome_osca_forest_plots.Rmd - creating forest plots for OSCA results

+Please, if you are using our data, let us know and cite our paper.

 *This folder will be updated shortly with complete (and tidier) scripts for analyses and dataframes.*